blacklightpy/vaultofknowledge/🗃️ Unorganized/🏛️ Studying Social Problems (to solve them)/⚔️ Wars and Conflicts/Timeline of History.md

 - 55000 BC: Australian aboriginals were found in this period [Last Ice Age]
 - People travelled from Asia to Americas through the bridge
-- Neolithic Revolution (or the First Agricultural Revolution) in the West Asian Fertile Crescent saw the transition from hunting and gathereing to agriculture and settlements
+- Neolithic Revolution (or the First Agricultural Revolution) in the West Asian Fertile Crescent saw the transition from hunting and gathering to agriculture and settlements

 > [!NOTE] From Wikipedia: Origin of Agricultural Settlements
 > ![[Centres_of_origin_and_spread_of_agriculture.svg.png]]